In this article

 With Ramp's finance automation, the days of manual expense reports and fake receipts are over.
 Upload your expense policy and set spend controls that only allow purchases from certain vendors or expense categories.

-We also provide you an online dashboard where you can track expenses in real-time with an API that you can use to connect your expense platform to your accounting software.
-Expenses can be automatically processed, recorded, verified, categorized, and registered on the general ledger—preventing employee expense fraud.
+We also provide an online dashboard where you can track expenses in real time with an API you can use to connect your expense platform to your accounting software.
+Automatically process, record, verify, categorize, and register expenses on the general ledger—preventing employee expense fraud.

 Ready to curb expense fraud?
-Sign up for Ramp for free today.
+Sign up for Ramp for free.

 Try Ramp for free